ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 You can fix damage to items and equipment with some sort of repair **ability**.
 If you want to fix an extraordinary item, you may require genre-specific expertise: a broken magic ring may require a ritual to reforge.

-Your GM should almost always resolve healing attempts as **simple contests**.
-An exception might be a medical drama, in which surgeries would comprise the suspenseful set-piece sequences of the game, and your GM might chose a **long contest**.
+Your GM should almost always resolve healing attempts as **contests**.
+An exception might be a medical drama, in which surgeries would comprise the suspenseful set-piece sequences of the game, and your GM might chose a **sequence**.

 #### 2.8.3.2 Healing Resistances